hmrc/vat-service-guide/source/documentation/set-up.html.md

 This service is available on GOV.UK at [www.gov.uk/guidance/get-an-hmrc-agent-services-account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
 We encourage you to include this link in your software.

-## Subscribe to VAT
+## Register for VAT

+This does not apply for businesses or clients who are already VAT registered and have a VAT Registration Number (VRN).

-Post April 2019 we will deliver a VAT Subscription (formerly known as VAT Registration) service that will allow businesses new to VAT to subscribe at the same time as they sign up to MTD.
+Post April 2019 we will deliver a VAT Registration service that will allow businesses new to VAT to subscribe at the same time as they sign up to VAT (MTD).

-Until this service is delivered, new businesses will need to subscribe to VAT using the existing service, then navigate to the sign up service and complete that journey.
+Until this service is delivered, new businesses will need to register for VAT using the existing service, then navigate to the VAT (MTD) sign up service and complete that journey.
 The service will request information about the business and the person running it.
-Following successful subscription the business will be informed of their VAT Return deadlines.
+Following successful registration the business will be informed of their VAT Return deadlines.

-Agents must already be subscribed to HMRC agent services in order to access the new VAT subscription service on behalf of their clients.
+Agents must already be subscribed to HMRC agent services in order to access the new VAT registration service on behalf of their clients.

 ## Agent signs up client for VAT (MTD)